Find Business Schools

 Find Schools Near

-What Do Clinical Research Coordinator Do?
+What is a Clinical Research Coordinator?

-Position Description Plan, direct, or coordinate clinical research projects.
+Clinical Research Coordinator Job Description Plan, direct, or coordinate clinical research projects.
 Direct the activities of workers engaged in clinical research projects to ensure compliance with protocols and overall clinical objectives.
 May evaluate and analyze clinical data.

 Life As a Clinical Research Coordinator: What Do They Do?